File Your Free Application for Federal Student Aid

 Financial aid programs are available to students who demonstrate financial need.
 Financial need is determined by filing the Free Application for Federal Student Aid (FAFSA).
 This application is the first step and cornerstone of your financial aid search.

-Drury's recommended deadline to file your FAFSA is March 15th.
-If you are a Missouri resident, file before the April 1st deadline to see if you qualify for the AccessMO Grant.
+Drury's recommended deadline to file your FAFSA is January 15.
+If you are a Missouri resident, file before the February 1 deadline to see if you qualify for the Access Missouri State Grant.

 The financial assistance application process takes 4-6 weeks.
 Make sure you answer all the questions carefully, completely, and accurately to avoid delays in processing that might affect the amount of aid you receive.
 You must file the FAFSA every year of your college career to receive financial aid.
 All students applying for financial aid must have a social security number.